Do’s & Dont’s Of Credit Repair

 It’s a great credit repair practice that will improve your credit score without you having to do much of anything, at all!

 As you embark on your own credit repair journey, you may have the urge to try to apply for a new card with a lower interest rate to help ease some of the burdens.
 If possible, don’t do this – as applying for a new credit card will always result in a “hard pull” on your credit, which will harm your score in the short-term.

 If you’re able to find other ways to fix your credit for a year and don’t have any “hard pulls” during that time, you’ll enjoy an almost immediate boost once those 12 months are over.

 Finally, one of the best ways to repair your credit involves paying down installment loans as quickly as possible.
 Installment loans are seen as a different “type” of credit than traditional credit cards, and they can include things like car loans, student loans, and more.

-If you’d like to find out more information about five credit hacks that will change your life, or if you just have additional questions that you’d like to discuss with someone in a bit more detail, please don’t delay – contact us today.
+If you’d like to find out more information about five credit hacks that will change your life, or if you just have additional questions about how to improve your credit score that you’d like to discuss with someone in a bit more detail, please don’t delay – contact us today!

 What Is the Best Way To Build Your Credit When You Have None?

 If you have been told that you need to get credit if you want to have credit, then this can be incredibly frustrating.
 Some of the major milestones in life such as purchasing a car, purchasing a house, and taking out education loans will require a relatively high credit score.
 On the other hand, if your credit score is low (or nonexistent), you might have a hard time applying for these loans successfully.
 Fortunately, there are a few ways that you can build credit even if you currently have none.